3 Common Problems in the First Year of Marriage Great Lakes Psychology Group

 Relationships

-Common Problems in the First Year of Marriage
+3 Common Problems in the First Year of Marriage

-Problems are common in the first year of marriage as the excitement and newness wear off and reality sets in.
+There are common problems in the first year of marriage as the excitement and newness wear off and reality sets in.
 More often than not, married life is far different than dating and little differences that seemed unimportant or non-existent can turn into major conflicts.
+While these are common problems newlyweds encounter, they deserve to be addressed by a therapist.

 Finances: